Bhagyaak47/PWC-Call-Centre-PowerBi-Dashboard/README.md

 - The data consists of over 5000 rows and 16 columns 2.Changed the datatypes of certain columns
 - The month name and weekday are extracted for further analysis.
 - Replaced Y/N with Yes/No for better readability.
 - Sorted the month and week in charts using the daynum and monthnum columns.
-6.Various Dax Measures were created beforehand like Average satisfaction rating, average speed of answers in minutes/seconds, Total calls etc.
+- Various Dax Measures were created beforehand like Average satisfaction rating, average speed of answers in minutes/seconds, Total calls etc.

 # Questions to be Answered :
 - Important Overall metrics like : i.
 Total Calls ii.
 Average Speed of Answer in mins iii.
 Average talk duration in mins iv.
 Average Satisfaction rating and target rating
 - Agent statistics like totals calls, total resolved calls, answered calls, satisfaction ratings etc
 - What was each month's stat ie calls answered- Yes and no?
 - What was the total number of calls answered and resolved?
 - What day of the week receives the most calls?
-6.What was the Topic of Answered and Not Answered calls?
+- What was the Topic of Answered and Not Answered calls?
 7.Which Agent Resolved the most issue & Which agent not answered most of the calls ?

 ![CALL CENTRE_001](https://github.com/Bhagyaak47/PWC-Call-Centre-PowerBi-Dashboard/assets/152842490/de1fabd1-46b1-4ccc-b3f7-89cf5078e528)